dotnet/docs-maui/docs/platform-integration/local-notifications.md

 ## Implement local notifications on iOS and Mac Catalyst

-For a .NET MAUI app to send and receive notifications on Apple platforms the app must provide an implementation of the `INotificationManagerService` interface.
+On Apple platforms, a local notification is a message that conveys important information to users.
+The system handles delivery of notifications based on a specified time or location.
 For information about local notifications on Apple platforms, see [Scheduling a notification locally from your app](https://developer.apple.com/documentation/usernotifications/scheduling-a-notification-locally-from-your-app) on developer.apple.com.

+For a .NET MAUI app to send and receive notifications on Apple platforms, the app must provide an implementation of the `INotificationManagerService` interface.

 ### Send and receive local notifications

-On iOS and Mac Catalyst, the `NotificationManagerService` class implements the `INotificationManagerService` interface, and contains the logic to send and receive local notifications:
+On Apple platforms, the `NotificationManagerService` class implements the `INotificationManagerService` interface, and contains the logic to send and receive local notifications:

 ```csharp
 using Foundation;